Pony-Driland/Website/public/data/characters/rainbow-queen/README.md

 </span>

-It is a Pony Driland native pony, created by Princess Ariella, which makes it an artificial intelligence due to the nature of the dimension not allowing to create creatures organically.
+She is a Pony Driland native pony, created by Princess Ariella, which makes it an artificial intelligence due to the nature of the dimension not allowing to create creatures organically.
 Although organic lives can be born through combinations of organic creatures, Rainbow Queen does not follow this very principle.

 {{content_list}}